garrandall/popular-music-data/tracks/take-it-off-him-and-put-it-on-me-clarence-carter.md

 You got to take it off
 Hear what I said, girl
-You got to take it all off, ooh, yeah
+You got to take it all off, oh yeah

 You got to take it off, uh huh
 You got to take it all off